-It was supported with the work of Gomez-Hurtado, et al.,[15] stated their primary findings highlight the role that leaders play in fostering an inclusive, collaborative culture, emphasizing the knowledge and cultural capital of international students in the classroom, and developing organizational and instructional strategies that are founded on the acknowledgement and involvement of the educational community.
+It was supported by the work of Gomez-Hurtado, et al.,[19] stated their primary findings highlight the role that leaders play in fostering an inclusive, collaborative culture, emphasizing the knowledge and cultural capital of international students in the classroom, and developing organizational and instructional strategies that are founded on the acknowledgment and involvement of the educational community.

-Further, the process of developing partnerships between schools and the community focusing on how important it is to take into account the requirements and goals of collaborators and adjust collaborative activities over time to better suit the needs [18].
+Further, the process of developing partnerships between schools and the community focuses on how important it is to take into account the requirements and goals of collaborators and adjust collaborative activities over time to better suit the needs [22].